home.

 I wrote my first major opus the year my age hit double digits: 1977, the year Star Wars came out.
 I sent George Lucas a script for a second movie, first written by hand and then pecked out on the classroom typewriter.
 It was a pretty stirring script, let me tell you.
 Sadly, I never heard back.
 (Hollywood’s a tough nut to crack.)
 I've kept writing stories ever since.

 I left home at 15 to attend the North Carolina School of Science and Mathematics.
-After high school, I briefly tried my hand at art, then earned my bachelor’s degree in math with a hefty helping of astronomy and computer graphics.
-After college, I programmed parallel digital signal processors way down in their geeky little innards.
+After high school, I briefly tried my hand at art, then earned my bachelor’s degree in math and did some grad work in computer graphics.
+After college, I programmed digital signal processors way down in their geeky little innards.

 I met my husband in 1995, and in 2002, we moved to the Netherlands, his home country.
 From 2002 through 2019 I worked as a freelance translator, with the occasional software project on the side.
-In 2020 I joined an awesome Dutch tech company as their full-time writer.
+In 2020 I returned to salaried life for a few years as a full-time tech writer.

 I currently live in the Haarlemmermeer polder: surrounded by tulip fields, a stone’s throw from Schiphol Airport and Amsterdam, and fourteen feet below sea level.